-Welcome to the Texas State University School of Health Administration and the Bachelor of Healthcare Administration Program!
+Welcome to the Texas State University School of Health Administration and the Master of Healthcare Administration Program!
 We congratulate you on your decision to continue your education and trust that this decision will enrich your life and expand your future.
 This Handbook will give you a sense of the University, College, School, and Program to ensure that you have important information to guide you to success in your academic endeavors.
-Read it carefully and keep it available for future reference.
-The faculty and staff of the School wish you the best of luck during your time at Texas State University.
+Read it carefully andkeep it available for future reference.
+The faculty and staff of the School wish you the best of luckduring your time at Texas State.
 We will be happy to answer your questions.
-Feel free to contact us when we can help.
+Feel free to call on us when we can help.